-With the completion of the corrected catch database, and availability of abundance and movement data from the SPLASH project, we suggest that we are in a position to undertake an in-depth assessment.
-We propose this in-depth assessment be initiated at the 2017 Scientific Committee meeting.
-Work on an in-depth assessment could be conducted either as an intersessional workshop or pre-meeting before next year's Scientific Committee; alternatively, it could be organised as a separate Working Group within the full Scientific Committee meeting, as was the case for the Comprehensive Assessment of North Atlantic humpback whales some years ago.
+With the completion of the corrected catch database, and availability of abundance and movement data from the SPLASH project, we suggest that we are in a position to undertake a In-Depth Assessment.
+We propose this In-Depth Assessment be initiated at the 2017 SC meeting.
+Work on a In-Depth Assessment could be conducted either as an intersessional workshop or pre-meeting before next year's Scientific Committee; alternatively, it could be organised as a separate Working Group within the full SC meeting, as was the case for the Comprehensive Assessment of North Atlantic humpback whales some years ago.